 Almost half of the United States is owned by the American public and managed on our behalf by government agencies.
 The Center uses science, law, policy advocacy, and strategic collaboration to protect and restore wildlands — and thus preserve the rich legacy of biological diversity and wilderness they harbor.

-As the coming century of global warming threatens to accelerate the extinction crisis, we believe the highest and best use of wild lands is to provide safe harbor for species by protecting the ecological systems upon which they and we ultimately depend.
-To this end, our advocacy directly confronts land uses that harm species and ecosystems — from off-road vehicle use and livestock grazing to industrial logging and uranium and fossil fuel extraction — while advancing precedent-setting litigation, policies, and strategic collaborations to usher in a hopeful new era of biodiversity conservation for our wildlands.
+As the coming century of global warming threatens to accelerate the extinction crisis, we believe the highest and best use of public lands is to provide safe harbor for species by protecting the ecological systems upon which they and we ultimately depend.
+To this end, our advocacy directly confronts land uses that harm species and ecosystems — from off-road vehicle use and livestock grazing to industrial logging and uranium and fossil fuel extraction — while advancing precedent-setting litigation, policies, and strategic collaborations to usher in a hopeful new era of biodiversity conservation for our public lands system.
 We work toward a future in which species and ecosystems are finally afforded primacy among public lands priorities.

 • Scientific research

 • Analyzing and commenting on agency decisions

 • Administrative appeals

 - Sued the Trump administration over the border wall and border-wall prototypes to protect endangered species, including jaguars, ocelots and Quino checkerspot butterflies, and challenge the administration’s illegal waiver of environmental laws and unconstitutional actions.
 In addition to harming wildlife and public lands, the wall damages human rights, civil liberties, native lands, local businesses and international relations.

 - Launched Keep Our Public Lands Public campaign in 2016, combining policy research, education, advocacy, creative media and grassroots activism to prevent public lands privatization.
 We published Public Lands Enemies in 2017, a first-of-its-kind report calling out anti-public lands Congress members, and hosted meetings across the West to educate and organize people to push back.